chen-lin/openmoor/README.md

-## Welcome to OpenMOOR

-OpenMOOR is an open source cross-platform simulation program for numerical simulation of statics and dynamics of mooring systems of offshore floating wind turbines and wave energy devices.
+Openmoor is an open source cross-platform simulation program for numerical simulation of statics and dynamics of mooring systems of offshore floating wind turbines and wave energy devices.
+In particular, it can consider the current of arbitrary profile.

+## How to use
+Openmoor has been compiled as dynamic linking libraries for usage in Matlab  environment.
+Check them in the _lib_ folder:

+.
++-- lab
+|   +-- MoorApiwin32.dll
+|   +-- MoorApiwin64.dll
+|   +-- libMoorApi.dylib
+|   +-- moorapi.h
+|   +-- CaseOC3.xml
+|   +-- current.dat
+|   +-- openmoor_driver.m

+Set _lab_ as your work folder and then run openmoor_driver.m.
+For details on using openmoor and compiling openmoor on your own computer, please check the tutorial in pdf format in the _manual_ folder.

+The most updated information can be found on openmoor official [website](https://openmoor.github.io).

-## Demonstration
+## A validation example
-### Validation
 The scaled cable model described in this [paper](http://www.mdpi.com/2077-1312/4/1/5) is simulated.
 The unstretched length of the cable is 33 m.
 The computed upper end tensions agree well with the experimental data provided by the paper for these two cases.

 - Case 1: forced upper end circular motion with radius 0.2 m and period 3.5 s